 I went from stress-junkie to meditation junkie.
 Calmness is just so blissful that it must be shared :).

-First, we need to talk about Cortisol -
+But first, we need to talk about Cortisol -

-Cortisol is our long-term stress hormone and it’s produced in our adrenal glands.
+Cortisol is our long-term stress hormone and it’s produced by our adrenal glands.
 We get a jolt of cortisol when we first wake up in the morning.
 It boosts our blood pressure and allows us to be able to get out of bed and start our day.
 Our adrenals give us an extra boost when we’re dealing with a stressful day or month…or year.

 When we’ve been under a lot of long-term stress our cortisol levels stay pretty high all the time…and then one day our adrenal glands can’t keep up and bye-bye cortisol.